337th Test and Evaluation Squadron: Combat in the European Theater

+Display aircraft marked as squadron B-17G Reluctant Dragon (Note: Aircraft is Lockheed Vega built Boeing B-17G-95-VE Flying Fortress, serial 44-85599.
+This aircraft served with a training unit in the United States.
+Baugher, Joe (2023).
+"1944 USAF Serial Numbers" Seen here on display at the Linear Air Park at Dyess Air Force Base in the markings of Douglas Aircraft built Boeing B-17G-30-DL Flying Fortress, serial 42-38133, Reluctant Dragon, which was shot down on 30 November 1944 on a mission to Berlin.
+Baugher, Joe (2022).
+"1942 USAF Serial Numbers".)

 The squadron was established at RAF Great Saling by 12 May, and flew its first combat mission the next day, an attack against the airfield at Saint-Omer, France.
 However, the squadron was late assembling and did not complete the mission.
 The following day, it made its first strike on a target, an airfield at Courtrai.
+(Note: After action reports described the bombing as "ineffective."
+However, later intelligence found that damage to the facilities was severe enough to force III/Jagdgeschwader 26 to move from the field.
+Freeman (1970), p.
+47.)
 Eighth Air Force decided to transfer its new Martin B-26 Marauder units from VIII Bomber Command to VIII Air Support Command and concentrate them on bases closer to the European continent.
 As a result, the 322d Bombardment Group moved to Great Saling on 12 June, forcing the 96th Group and its squadrons to relocate to RAF Snetterton Heath, which would be its combat station for the rest of the war.